 • Get in touch with your local community service providers to tell them about an International Overdose Awareness Day event and encourage them to invite their clients.
 Groups to contact include community centres, drug treatment providers, family support groups, local counselling services, emergency services and the local police force.

-For information and downloads to help you organise your event go to Activity Tools.
+For information and downloads to help you, go to Downloadable Resources.